metablaster/WindowsFirewallRuleset/README.md

 ## Contributing or suggestions

-Below are general notes for requesting to add your rules or ideas about rules to project.\
+Below are general notes for requesting to add your rules or ideas about project.\
-If you would like to contribute by writing scripts you should read [CONTRIBUTING.md](CONTRIBUTING.md) instead.
+If you would like to contribute by writing code you should read [CONTRIBUTING.md](CONTRIBUTING.md) instead.

 Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\